-The College is committed to fostering an environment that permits freedom of expression.
+The College is committed to fostering an environment that permits freedom of expression while also recognizing that freedom of expression is not an absolute and must sometimes be balanced against other rights.
 The College affirms the right of students, faculty, researchers, guest speakers, and employees to pursue learning, teaching, research, and the dissemination of knowledge.
-The purpose of the Freedom of Expression Policy ("Policy") is to fulfill the College's commitment to open discussion and free inquiry, and to foster a space where diverse voices and viewpoints can be discussed and explored.
+The purpose of the Freedom of Expression Policy is to fulfill the College's commitment to open discussion and free inquiry, and to foster a space where diverse voices and viewpoints can be discussed and explored.

-All members of the CCNM community are free to critique and contest other viewpoints but must respect others' rights to express or hear ideas.
 All members of the CCNM community are responsible for ensuring that a climate of mutual respect is maintained at all times.
-The College shall at all times retain the right to regulate the manner, time, and place of freedom of expression to ensure it does not disrupt CCNM's operations, endanger the safety of others, or violate any laws or regulations.
-Further, there may be additional limitations found under employment agreements, and other contracts which may bind applicable parties.
+The College may regulate the manner, time, and place of freedom of expression, or even in some circumstances restrict freedom of expression, to ensure that CCNM's operations are not unreasonably disrupted, that the safety of the CCNM community is not endangered, and that no laws, rights, policies, or regulations are violated.
+Further, there may be additional limitations imposed by employment agreements, and other contracts or agreements.

 Under no circumstances will any speech which violates the law, including the applicable human rights codes, be permitted.
-Further, no speech which constitutes as harassment, threat, or hate speech shall be permitted.
+Further, no speech which constitutes harassment, threat, bullying, or hate speech will be permitted.